Overview

 In addition to running the same SQL code over and over again you also have the ability to pass parameters to the stored procedure, so depending on what the need is the stored procedure can act accordingly based on the parameter values that were passed.

-Take a look through each of these topics to learn how to get started with stored procedure development for SQL Server.
+Take a look through each of these topics of this tutorial to learn how to get started with stored procedure development for SQL Server.

 excellent article.